-20200324 The default music player, RhythmBox, supports internet radio station streaming.
+The default Ubuntu music player, RhythmBox, supports internet radio station streaming.
 It has only a small collection of stations listed by default.
-Further stations can be added by entering the station's URL and no searching is supported by the application itself.
+Further stations can be added by entering the station’s URL one-by-one.
+Searching for internet radio stations is not supported by the application itself.

 icon to manage playing of radio stations and includes a radio station